jawj/IKEv2-setup/README.md

 The VPN is tested working with:

-*  **macOS 10.12 – 12.5, iOS 10 – 15.6**  — Built-in clients.
+*  **macOS 10.12 – 14, iOS 10 – 17**  — Built-in clients.
 A `.mobileconfig` profile is generated for iOS, to set up secure ciphers and enable *Connect on demand* support.
 An AppleScript script is generated for Mac, to prompt for VPN credentials and then do the same.
-* **Windows 10 Pro** — Built-in client.
+* **Windows 10 Pro, 11 Pro** — Built-in client.
 PowerShell commands are generated to configure the VPN and secure ciphers.
 * **Ubuntu (17.04 and presumably others)** — Using strongSwan.
 A Bash script is generated to set this up.
 * **Android** — Using the official strongSwan app.
 A `.sswan` file is generated for configuration.